Abbey Clancy Flaunts Her Enviable Body In A Bronze Lace-Up Swimsuit In Miami

 Abbey Clancy was in sunny Miami over the weekend shooting a campaign for the clothing brand Lipsy London.
 The lingerie model looked sensational as she posed in a sultry metallic one-piece that showcased the 32-year-old beauty’s long legs.

-In the shots shared by British publications, including the Daily Mail, Clancy is featured in a bronze swimsuit featuring a plunging neckline that is partly covered by an intricate lace up that gives the piece a sophisticated quality.
+In the shots shared by British publications, including the Daily Mail, Clancy is featured in a bronze swimsuit featuring a plunging neckline that is partly covered by an intricate lace-up that gives the piece a sophisticated quality.
 In the photos, the Strictly Come Dancing TV star is seen working a series of poses, all of which highlight her incredible figure, particularly her legs.

 The model’s blonde tresses appear to be wet as they cascade loosely down Clancy’s back and shoulders in a sultry way.
 The Britain’s Next Top Model host is wearing makeup in earthy tones with hints of hold on her eyeshadow and bronzer in a palette that matches her one-piece.
 The British model is posing on a beach with the sea featuring prominently in the background.